Vahanbarsamian/SymfonyAirBnB/README.md

  Working to next step to realise comments and votes

- (password users: password includind admin user)
+ (password users including admin user: password )